mikemorris12/UTCDW_Guidebook/Chapter4/section4.1_bias_correction_methods.md

-## 4.1 Downscaling Methods
+## 4.1 Bias-Correction Methods

 A plethora of methods exist for statistical downscaling and bias correction - too many to document in this guide.
 Here we will cover several methods of varying degrees of complexity, most of which are implemented in the Python package `xclim`.
 The first few methods will be purely methods of univariate *bias correction*, and can be applied either to model ouput at a single location, using station observations as the training data, or as the bias-correction step in a true "downscaling" method, which produces gridded data with enhanced spatial resolution (using gridded observations as the training data).

 ### 4.1.1 The "Delta" Method